|

 popular we are likely to see the terms bandied around

-more loosely, but let's hope that the true pioneers
+more loosely.
+Let's hope the true pioneers

 receive the credit they deserve.
+See the Way Forward.

 "However, astronomers have little to celebrate